sacry-/sacry-.github.io/_posts/2017-07-01-3-containers,-docker-and-machine-learning.md

 result_table = list(zip(x_test, pred_readable, y_readable))
 ```

-When everything is run (this might take a while), we can analyze our results and print out what values were misclassified and what their actual label was.
+When everything is run (this might take a while), we can analyze our results and print out what values were correctly classified and misclassified.

 ```python
 from collections import Counter